 May 7 - The fighting at the Wilderness did not resume as fires burned through the forest.
 The Union had lost 18,000 soldiers to 8,000 for the Confederates, and the battle here was essentially over.

 May 7-8 - Unlike other commanders of the U.S. Army before him, Grant pursued the fight, marching his troops toward Spotsylvania and another battle with General Lee.

-Photo above: Expanse of the Widow Tapp Field, one of the few open spaces among the farms and fields of battle at the Wilderness.
+Image above: Lithograph of the Battle of the Wilderness, Currier and Ives, circa 1864.
+Courtesy Library of Congress.
+Below: Expanse of the Widow Tapp Field, one of the few open spaces among the farms and fields of battle at the Wilderness.
 The Tapp farm was the headquarters on May 5 of General Lee.
 The battle there occurred in the early morning the next day with initial Union success before a counterattack by Longstreet's forces.

 There is an eight stop driving tour around the Wilderness battlefield, nine if you include Ellwood.
 At Stop 2, the Exhibit Kiosk is manned by park rangers on weekends and holidays.
 The Wilderness battlefield is the farthest unit from the Fredericksburg area, but not far from Chancellorsville, and it leads nicely into Spotsylvania, too.

 When you walk or drive around the Wilderness unit, you'll be amazed at the thickness of the woods, but what you're seeing isn't even close to the thickness at the time of the battle.
 There were farms here and certainly are now; it's pretty easy to see the contrast about what fighting on open ground or in those woods would have been like when you walk the paths and read the waysides that explain the battle.